actigraph/CentrePointWebhookDocumentation/README.md

 Available events are:

+1. `raw processing complete` *Event triggered upon processing completion of RAW sub-second data in the CentrePoint Version 3 System.
+This event can be used to denote when RAW data files are available to be retrieved in the CentrePoint (V3) API (via Data Retrieval request).* This will be the first event in the data processing pipeline from an upload-sync.

+2. `data retrieval complete` *Event triggered upon the completion of data retrieval request in the CentrePoint V3 API.
+This event can be used to know when RAW data files are available to be downloaded (from a previous data retrieval request) in the CentrePoint (V3) API.*

-1. `upload` *Relates to events for the processing of a given upload-sync.
+3. `upload` *Relates to events for the processing of a given upload-sync.
 This event is triggered when CentrePoint processes an upload.
 There's three variations of the event: started (denotes that processing has started), completed (denotes processing has completed), and error (denotes an error occured during the upload processing)*.

-2. `raw processing complete` *Event triggered upon processing completion of RAW Data File in the CentrePoint Version 3 System.
-This event can be used to denote when RAW data files are available to be retrieved in the CentrePoint (V3) API (via Data Retrieval request).*

-3. `data retrieval complete` *Event triggered upon the completion of data retrieval request in the CentrePoint V3 API.
-This event can be used to know when RAW data files are available to be downloaded (from a previous data retrieval request) in the CentrePoint (V3) API.*
+This is the final event in the data processing pipeline from an upload-sync.